Clearing House Electronic Subregister System: How the system works

 The parties who are permitted to access CHESS are referred to as participants, who are either members of ASX (e.g., brokers) or are otherwise approved non-brokers.
 Each participant is allocated a unique participant code.
 A security holder on CHESS must be either a CHESS participant or be sponsored by one (e.g., a client of a broker).
-Sponsored uncertificated security holders are allocated a unique holder identifying code (HIN) in CHESS, which together with the participant's code provides the authority under which CHESS will allow a transfer of securities.
+Sponsored uncertificated security holders are allocated a unique Holder Identification Number (HIN) in CHESS, which together with the participant's code provides the authority under which CHESS will allow a transfer of securities.

 Only the designated controlling participant can initiate transactions on CHESS in relation to a holding.
 It is a criminal offence to effect an unauthorised transaction, whether the client suffers a loss or not; and a broker's client is entitled to compensation for loss suffered as a result of an unauthorised transaction.
 Failing to obtain compensation from the broker, the client is covered by the National Guarantee Fund for losses arising from any unauthorised transfer of shares by a broker.

 Security holders who have uncertificated CHESS holdings, through a sponsorship agreement with a CHESS participant, will receive periodic holding statements directly from ASX Settlement Administration, while those who have Issuer Sponsored holdings will receive similar statements from the company registry.
 These statements provide a record of transfers, allotments, etc. for uncertificated holdings.
 Share certificates are not produced.